rudresh-v/al-folio/_pages/happy_bday.md

       <div class="password-card">
         <h2>dear diary</h2>
         <p>
-          Every page of us is precious.
-Whisper the little password we share and I will open up to you.
+          Whisper the little password we share and
+          I will open up to you.
         </p>
         <div class="password-input">